ritigit7/Chat-with-all/README.md

 ### Using the Application

-1. **Select a Model**: Choose from the available Ollama models in the sidebar.
+1. **Select a Model**: Choose from the available Ollama models in the sidebar, If you want to use Image Chat part then use gemma3 because this is multimodel.
 2. **Choose a Source Type**: Select what you want to chat with (direct chat, documents, websites, etc.).
 3. **Configure the Source**: Follow the setup instructions for your selected source type.
 4. **Start Chatting**: Type your message in the input box and press Enter or click Send.